-5.1 During this monitoring period work continued on the upgrade of the A1 to full motorway standard from Leeming Bar to Barton and works are still expected to be completed by mid-2017.
-The new Catterick Central junction, which will substantially improve access to the plan area and to Catterick Garrison in particular, is now in place and operating with diversions whilst the upgrade work continues.
+5.1 During this monitoring period work continued on the upgrade of the A1 to full motorway standard from Leeming Bar to Barton.
+Work has been completed on the section from the new Catterick Central junction to Leeming junction and the remainder is expected to be completed by winter 2017/18.
+The new Catterick Central junction substantially improves access to the plan area and to Catterick Garrison in particular, and Fort Bridge connecting Catterick Garrison with Brompton on Swale and Catterick Village has recently reopened.